sdiehl/wiwinwlh/tutorial.md

 structures in memory when such composition would "just work" in a lazy language.

-By virtue of Haskell being the only language to actually explore this point in the design space, knowledge about lazy evaluation can often be non-intuitive to the novice.
+By virtue of Haskell being the only language to actually explore this point in the design space to the point of being industrial strength; knowledge about lazy evaluation is not widely absorbed into the collective programmer consciousness and can often be non-intuitive to the novice.
 This does reflect on the model itself, merely on the need for more instruction material and research on optimizing lazy compilers.

+The paradox of Haskell is that it many explores so many definably unique ideas ( laziness, purity, typeclasses ) that it becomes difficult to separate out the discussion of any one from the gestalt of the whole implementation.

 See: